-THE OLDIERS OF THE REVOLUTION.
+THE SOLDIERS OF THE REVOLUTION.

-Extract from an Oration delivered at Greenbush, July 4th, 1829, by James G. Brooks, Esq. of the New-York Courier and Enquirer.
+Extract from an Oration delivered at Greenbush July 4th, 1829, by James G. Brooks, Esq. o the New-York Courier and Enquirer.

-But it is not ours to look forward thro' dark and shadowy futurity, to see the fabric of American liberty tossing on the waters of desolation !
-Let us not prophesy the gloom nor foretell the tempest.-Come they must-and dismay, and peril, and destruction, must come with them.
-It is an idle dream to attribute immutability and eternity to the institutions of man-Wisdom may foresee-genius may direct-and valor may uphold-but sooner or later the voice of destiny goes forth, and they fall to ashes at its awful sound.
-Let us enjoy the present, and hope for our posterity that the gray twilight which proach to this land of freedom.
+"But it is not ours to look forward thro? dark and shadowy futurity, to see the fabric of American liberty tossing on the waters of desolation !
+Let us not prophesy the gloom nor foretell the tempest .-Come they must-and dismay, and peril, and destruction, must come with them.
+It is an idle dream to attribute immutability and eternity to the institutions of man-Wisdom may foresee-genius may Raleigh and Newbern Stages. direct-and valor may uphold-but sooner or later the voice of destiny goes forth, and they fall to ashes at its awful sound.
+Let us enjoy the present, and hope for our posterity that the gray twilight which cometh from afar, may be slow in its approach to this land of freedom.

-Look around, fellow citizens, and behold your present blessings !
+Look around, fellow citizens, and behold your present blessings!
 Behold your immense dominions, stretching from the Atlantic to the Pacific.
-Behold the fertility of your soil, the power of your arms, the increase of you population ; the peace, the happiness, the prosperity, which sparkle like sunlight over our land.
-Compare the situation of your country now with what it was fifty years ago, when its fields were wasted by war-its women fading with famine, and its sons with no reliance but in God and their own to Mrs. Ann Dilliard, sign of the Cross Kers just cause, waging an uncertain contest Raleigh, and at Mr. Joseph Bell's with the mightnest nation in Europe .--Look on the picture, and exult-for never had any people higher cause for exultation.
-This is a bright view-but there is a dark one to be exhibited, at which honor turns pale and humanity shudders.
-To Where are your fathers-the lounders of When business was prosperous, profits your nation-the self-devoted, the bold for settling their claims, coupled, how-
+Behold the fertility of your soil, the power of your arms, the increase of you population; the vor him with their patronage. peace, the happiness, the prosperity, which sparkle like sunlight over our land.
+Compare the situation of your country now with what it was fifty years ago, when its fields were wasted by war-its women fading with famine, and its sons with no reliance but in God and their own just cause, waging an uncertain contest with the mightnest nation in Europe.-Look on the picture, and exult-for never had any people higher cause for exul-